dattasaurabh82/help-button-firmware/README.md

 1. Install the latest Arduino IDE (version 2.3.4 or above) for your platform.
 2. Open the Arduino IDE and navigate to the Board Manager.
-3. Search for "esp32" and install the "esp32 by Espressif" (latest).
+3. From "boards", search for "esp32" and install the "esp32 by Espressif" (latest).
+4. From "libraries", search for "Adafruit Neopixel" and install the latest neopixel library.

 #### 3.2.
 Compile & upload